How this calculator works

 Percent = numerator ÷ denominator × 100

-When should I use Fraction to Percent?
+When should I use a related tool instead of Fraction to Percent?

 Start calculating